BaroboRobotics/linkbotjs/doc/barobojs.js.md

 <a id=angSpeed></a>
 **angularSpeed**
 sets motor speed, in radians per second.
-This is treated as a magnitude: only use positive values.
+This is treated as a magnitude.
+Only use positive values.
 [Explain three arguments.
 Which are which?]

     linkbot.angularSpeed(1, 2, 1);

     /* bad: negative numbers */
     /* linkbot.angularSpeed(-1, 1, 2) */

-If you only pass one argument, BaroboJS will use that speed for all the motors.
+If you only pass one argument, LinkbotJS will use that speed for all the motors.

     /* same as linkbot.angularSpeed(1,1,1) */